...

 As an amateur, do I really need to track all those data points?

-If you said this it can only mean one thing – you’re not a nerd!
+If you said this, it can only mean one thing – you’re not a nerd!
 Only nerds will enjoy inputting 31 data points after every round of golf.

 Did Nick Faldo like one of the golf drills on this site?

-Yes!
-I was drinking a cup of just-made, piping hot tea at the time, and almost spilt it over my lap when I saw the retweet from Sir Nick Faldo’s Twitter account (see screenshot below).
-He retweeted our Nick Faldo Shot Nicknames Drill, which happens to be one of my favourite drills.
+He retweeted my Nick Faldo Shot Nicknames Drill, which happens to be one of my favourite drills.
 It’s pure genius!
 Seriously.
 It’s a drill that takes effort, but the pay-off is huge.
 A truly great drill from the greatest British golfer of all time.
-Sir Nick Faldo also liked our One Club Challenge Run Drill.
+Sir Nick Faldo also liked my One Club Challenge Run Drill.

-Who was the Excel document created for?
+Who was the excel spreadsheet created for?

 Data loving nerds, like me.